zendesk/sunshine-conversations-pipeline-analyzer-processor-demo/README.md

   - provide your Sunshine conversation App ID in : `const appID = "[your app id]";`
   - in the `function getMessages()`, provide your server address in the fetch: `https://[your URL]/users/'+appUserId+'/messages`

-**- On Intercom:**

-In the developer hub, in your app webhook section, provide the endpoint to receive Intercom messages: `https://[your URL]/intercom`

 **- On Sunshine Conversation:**
   1. Setup a webhook to receive and analyse appMaker messages: `https://[your URL]/agentmessage`
   2. Setup the Pipeline in this order